ganeshyallamelli/dockerpractice/README.md

 docker login

-# Tag your image with your username
+# Tag the agent image you just built with your Docker Hub username
-docker tag docker-lan-app YOUR_USERNAME/docker-lan-app:v1
+docker tag my-agent YOUR_USERNAME/docker-agent:v1

 # Push it
-docker push YOUR_USERNAME/docker-lan-app:v1
+docker push YOUR_USERNAME/docker-agent:v1

-# Now anyone in the world can run your app:
+# Anyone on any machine can now run your agent:
-docker run -p 3000:3000 YOUR_USERNAME/docker-lan-app:v1
+docker run -d \
+  -e AGENT_NAME="Arjun" \
+  -e AGENT_ROLE="Remote Agent" \
+  YOUR_USERNAME/docker-agent:v1
 ```

+> This is the full loop: write code → Dockerfile → build image → push to registry → run anywhere.
+> The same loop used in every production CI/CD pipeline in the world.

 ---